piantedosi/piantedosi.github.io/gibbs sampling from decision tree/gibbs_sampling_from_decision_tree.md

 ```
 A loop on the entire set of variables x_1,...,x_n is usually called a *sweep*

-Under some simple assumptions we can guarantee that the outputs $$(x_1,...,x_n)$$ will behave as if they come from the joint distribution $$f(x_1,...,x_n)$$.
+Under some assumptions we can guarantee that the outputs $$(x_1,...,x_n)$$ will behave as if they come from the joint distribution $$f(x_1,...,x_n)$$.
 This algorithm is particularly useful in Bayesian statistics where the joint distribution is often intractable, but the marginals are easier to manipulate.

-We will explore another use of this tool, the creation of a generative model starting with some simple supervised learning models.
+However, we will explore another use of this tool, the creation of a generative model starting with some supervised learning models.

 ## Bootstrapping and the empirical marginal distribution